Proton

 The late 2010s will go down in history as the period when we realized the true cost of giving so much personal information to tech companies.
 This culminated in 2018 with the Cambridge-Analytica election hacking scandal(nueva ventana) and subsequent fallout, which affected every player in the ad tech industry.

-Sensing a public relations crisis, many companies began to “pivot to privacy(nueva ventana).”
+Sensing a public relations crisis, many companies began to “pivot to privacy.”
 Edison has followed this trend, repeatedly emphasizing its implementation of “privacy by design” and being ad free (they have a blog post(nueva ventana) on the subject).
 Whatever the truth of these claims, the lack of total transparency and public relations spin seems to have misled users in their expectations of privacy.

 This prevents users from making informed decisions.
 While privacy online has undoubtedly improved over the last few years, the business model of monetizing users remains incompatible with privacy.